 When it comes to crafting your video’s title, we have a few standout optimisation techniques.
 Firstly, YouTube’s character limit currently sits around 70 for titles, yours can be longer, but it will more than likely be truncated in search results if you breach the 70-character mark.

 We suggest you have a minimum of 5 words in your title including your chosen keyword(s), preferably nearer to the front than the end.

 You must, however, remember that whilst your title should be relevant and optimised for YouTube and its algorithms, it should also appeal to users and entice them to click through.
-For this reason, we suggest you look at other videos ranking for similar keywords and come up with a unique and intriguing title that accurately describes the video users will encounter should they click through.
+For this reason, we suggest you look at other videos ranking for similar keywords and come up with unique, intriguing title that accurately describes the video users will encounter should they click through.

 Having a description that accurately describes the video is a good start, but it doesn’t end there.
 Your description should describe and expand on the content of the video, often with keywords and key information included in the first sentence or two.

 These keywords should, as with all content optimisation, be naturally inserted and not stuffed into the first few lines in an attempt to trick YouTube, their algorithms won’t fall for it!

 It’s good to remember that YouTube descriptions have a “Show More” tab which hides some of the longer content, for this reason, it is recommended that you use the section above the “fold” to entice the reader into clicking for more content as well as using it to optimise your video description with keywords and phrases.

 Descriptions should be a minimum length of 250 words and include a URL for a relevant page on your website.
 This URL is vital, without it you are pouring hours of work into great content and perfectly optimised videos, with no easy way for the user to pursue your offering, be it a product or service.